 Who Owns the Problem?

 The first question regarding remedial education is who owns the problem of high school graduates not being adequately prepared for postsecondary education.
 Many believe it is the job of high schools to ensure students are college-ready when they graduate.
 However, a recent report at Inside Higher Ed explains that at this time, a standardized platform for college readiness simply does not exist.
 The article states, “Because colleges have not clearly articulated the skills that students must possess to be college-ready, students are blindsided when they are placed into remedial courses, and high schools don’t have a clear benchmark for preparing students for success.”

 The Prevalence of Remedial Education

 Another problem with remedial education is the fact that so many students require remedial courses to become college ready.
-According to a report at AL.com, more than one-third of all community college students require some sort of remedial education when they enroll in community college.
+According to a report at AL.com, more than one-third of all community college students require remedial education when enrolling in community college.
 In some areas of the state, that percentage increases to anywhere between 50 and 70 percent of the students attending college in their specific community.
 The article also emphasized that this problem was not limited to Alabama.

 Gregory Fitch, the executive director for the Alabama Commission on Higher Education, told AL.com, “This is costing us double.
 It is impacting our workforce, our competitiveness, our economic development and our future.”
 Fitch added that a large percentage of students that require remedial education do not qualify for tuition aid and have a low completion rate in college overall.

 The Cost of Remedial Education

 With so many community college students requiring some sort of remedial education, it is no wonder why many college officials are worried about the cost of such programs.
 Pima Community College in Arizona is considering the elimination of three of its remedial courses as a part of the budget tightening that schools are experiencing across the country.
-According to the Arizona Daily Star, the school is planning to eliminate the lowest tier of remedial courses, with classes in math, reading and writing all on the chopping block.
+According to the Arizona Daily Star, the school is planning to eliminate the lowest tier of remedial courses, with classes in math, reading, and writing all on the chopping block.
 Officials from the school have noted that success rates for students who have taken these particular classes are relatively low.

 Concerns over the cost of remedial education are valid in many cases.
-For example, the Times-Dispatch recently reported that more than half of all Virginia students require some sort of remedial education, at a price tag of more than $12 million annually.
+For example, the Times-Dispatch recently reported that more than half of all Virginia students require some sort of remedial education at a price tag of more than $12 million annually.
 The numbers came from the Joint Legislation Audit and Review Commission.
 Can students get the skills they need in high school to succeed in community college without the need for such an expense at the postsecondary level?

-Remedial Education can Work
+Remedial Education Can Work

 While there are plenty of complaints about remedial education – and some are well-deserved – there are programs that are truly effective in helping college students succeed.
 Another report at Inside Higher Ed outlines a new program at a Chicago community college that has the potential to double pass rates at two-year institutions.
-The program was developed by members of the Daley College faculty, along with college president Jose Aybar and vice president Keith McCoy.
+The program was developed by the Daley College faculty members, along with college president Jose Aybar and vice president Keith McCoy.

 Remedial education may have its share of controversy, but there is no doubt these classes serve a vital purpose for some struggling students.
 With more colleges taking a look at the necessity and effectiveness of remedial coursework, perhaps these transitional classes will become a more useful tool for college success and completion.